Embedding-Based Context-Aware Reranker

 \subsection{Ablation Studies}

 We analyze the contribution of key components in EBCAR via ablation studies.
 Removing positional information (\textit{w/o Pos}), which includes document ID embeddings and passage position encodings, leads to notable performance degradation, particularly on datasets like Insurance, where positional reasoning and document structure are critical.
 Ablating the hybrid attention mechanism (\textit{w/o Hybrid}) also results in performance drops on several datasets such as SQuAD.
 Interestingly, \textit{w/o Hybrid} outperforms \textit{w/o Pos} on datasets such as MLDR, NarrQA, and ESG, while the opposite trend is observed on SQuAD, COVID, and Football.
+These variations in direction reflect dataset-specific characteristics.
+Tasks that rely heavily on structural or positional cues (e.g., \textit{Insurance}) are more affected by removing positional signals (w/o Pos), whereas datasets emphasizing semantic reconciliation across passages (e.g., \textit{Football} and \textit{Geography}) depend more on the hybrid attention for effective cross-passage reasoning (w/o Hybrid).
 This suggests that the two proposed components contribute complementarily to the overall performance of EBCAR.
 When both components are removed (\textit{w/o Both}), performance deteriorates drastically across all datasets, underscoring the synergy between structural signals and the hybrid attention mechanism.
-These results validate the effectiveness of each component and the overall design of EBCAR.
+These results validate the effectiveness of each component.

+In Appendix~\ref{appendix:attention_analysis}, we further analyze the hybrid attention mechanism through qualitative visualizations of its attention heatmaps.
 In Appendix~\ref{appendix:ms_marco} and Appendix~\ref{appendix:diff_k}, we evaluate EBCAR on datasets that do not emphasize cross-passage inference and the impact of retrieved candidate size.